0xdatawolf001/NFTIndex/README.md

 # DeepNFTValue NFT Index

-The deprecated dashboard can be found [here](https://flipsidecrypto.xyz/0xDataWolf/nft-price-index-zO7ZZS)
+The deprecated dashboard can be found [here](https://flipsidecrypto.xyz/0xDataWolf/nft-price-index-zO7ZZS).

-> **WARNING**: As the data provider, Flipside Crypto, has deprecated DeepNFTValue data.
-This markdown serves as a documentation on this work.
-There are some learnings from this approach that I think is worth documenting for future use
+> **WARNING**: As the data provider, Flipside Crypto, has deprecated DeepNFTValue data, this markdown serves as documentation for this work.
+There are some learnings from this approach that I think are worth documenting for future use.

 ## Background and Motivation

-As the name implies, Non-Fungible Tokens (NFTs) are tokens (or assets) with various characteristics that makes each asset different from each other.
-This is the "non-fungible" component because they are not exactly interchangable.
+As the name implies, Non-Fungible Tokens (NFTs) are tokens (or assets) with various characteristics that make each asset different from one another.
+This is the "non-fungible" component, because they are not interchangeable.

-This also implies that, due to the differences in certain attributes, the market prices these assets differently.
+This also implies that, due to differences in certain attributes, the market prices these assets differently.

-You can think of it this way: Perhaps a house is worth more because there is less glare from the morning sun or it is near a school.
-Its pretty obvious that no two homes would cost the same, or are interchangeable, because there are plenty of factors that affects their price
+You can think of it this way: Perhaps a house is worth more because there is less glare from the morning sun, or it is near a school.
+No two homes would cost the same, or are interchangeable, because there are plenty of factors that affect their price.
+This applies to NFTs as well (assuming their characteristics have differences).

-Likewise, some NFTs are valued more because they have cool attributes that people want: For instance, the red panda with its various clothes is worth a lot more than a plain looking cat
+Likewise, some NFTs are valued more because they have cool attributes that people want: For instance, a red panda with various clothes is worth a lot more than a plain-looking cat.

 ![Red Panda vs Cat](panda_vs_cat.png)

 ## Problem Statement

 Due to the reasons above, a few questions arise.
-To help non-crypto people reading this, I've attempted to "translate" the implications and reasoning behind the questions to help you frame the question better 🙂
+To help non-crypto people reading this, I've attempted to "translate" the implications and reasoning behind the questions to help you frame them better 🙂

 1) **What are some price trends given the attributes of an NFT collection?**
-   * *Translated: Are homes that are near schools getting more expensive over time*
+   * *Translated: Are homes near schools getting more expensive over time?*

-2) **What is the driver of an NFT's price**
+2) **What is the driver of an NFT's price?**
-   * *Translated: What is making a home expensive?
+   * *Translated: What makes a home expensive?
 Distance?
-Number of Bedrooms?*
+Number of bedrooms?*

 3) **What is the general price trend across price cohorts for a collection?
 Can we compare this with other NFT collections?**
    * *Translated: Are expensive homes in New York getting more expensive at a faster rate than cheaper homes in New York?*
    * *Translated: Are expensive homes in New York getting more expensive at a faster rate than expensive homes in Texas?*

 **Why are these questions important?**

-1. The more expensive NFTs are usually a leading sign of an NFT's collection health and status.
-Purchase and price appreciation in the more coveted NFTs show conviction and seeing this data helps in investment decisions
+1. More expensive NFTs usually indicate a healthy and coveted NFT collection.
+Purchases and price appreciation in the most desirable NFTs demonstrate strong conviction, and this data aids investment decisions.

-2. If an NFT investor wants to get into a collection, is he better off buying the cheapest NFT in the collection or should he go for quality?
+2. If an NFT investor wants to enter a collection, should they buy the cheapest NFT or prioritize quality?

 ## Methodology
 ### Data Scope

 **DeepNFTValue**

-The price provided is from DeepNFTValue.
-They are company that uses machine learning to predict NFT prices by accounting their trading history and attributes.
-This is neccessary because not all NFTs are traded and to get a complete picture of them we need to "fill in the gaps"
+The price provided is from DeepNFTValue, a company that uses machine learning to predict NFT prices by accounting for their trading history and attributes.
+This is necessary because not all NFTs are traded, and to get a complete picture of them, we need to "fill in the gaps."

 Think of it this way:
-* Home A with 3 bedrooms + driveway is sold
+* Home A, with 3 bedrooms and a driveway, is sold.
-* But Home B with 3 bedrooms with no driveway isn't.
+* But Home B, with 3 bedrooms and no driveway, isn't.

 What is the worth of Home B?
-We can use other homes (e.g Home A) to make a guess for Home B.
+We can use other homes (e.g., Home A) to make a guess for Home B.

 **Flipside Crypto**

-This is a data provider that has onchain crypto data.
-They are hosting DeepNFTValue's data as well and have free compute and dashboard making capabilities
+This is a data provider that has on-chain crypto data.
+They also host DeepNFTValue's data and have free compute and dashboard-making capabilities.

 ### NFT Collection Coverage

 We are limited to the number of collections available from Flipside.
-Here are the list of NFT collections
+Here is the list of NFT collections:

 1. CryptoPunks
 2. Bored Ape Yacht Club